python-discord/summer-code-jam-2020/hysterical-horses/README.md

 ### Production Installation:
 1. Clone master branch

+2. Add domains/IPs to `settings.ALLOWED_HOSTS` if applicable

-2. copy prod.env into `/hysterical-horses'
+3. Copy/create prod.env into `/hysterical-horses'

+4. Create Postgres database and specify database settings in prod.env file (or set django_debug to True to use a local database for testing)

-3. navigate to `hysterical-horses/` and run `docker-compose up --build`
+5. Navigate to `hysterical-horses/` and start docker container, could use `docker-compose up --build`

+6. Navigate to project folder in Docker bash and run `python manage.py createsuperuser` and follow the prompts to create an admin (admin account is also to be used for testing all feature without the need to slowly level up first)

+7. Site will run at a default ip of `0.0.0.0:8000` and should be accessible though `http://127.0.0.1:8000/` on the machine.

 ### Development Installation:
 1. Clone repository